-Usually web developers that don’t work with Microsoft technologies don’t use Windows because they prefer UNIX-like operating system such as Apple’s MacOS or popular Linux distributions like Ubuntu, Debian, Fedora, and other.
+Usually, web developers that don’t work with Microsoft technologies don’t use Windows because they prefer UNIX-like operating systems such as Apple’s macOS or popular Linux distributions like Ubuntu, Debian, Fedora, and other.
 UNIX-like operating systems simply have better support for many ecosystems and that’s one of the main reasons why it’s easier to use them instead of Windows.

 There are several choices for setting up a development environment.
 Before I start covering all of them, we first need to choose the most essential tool and that is proper terminal.
 There are a lot of options for terminals and shells but I’m going to list only the ones that I’ve tried:

 - Git Bash (terminal + BASH emulation shell + git and many popular UNIX commands)

 My favourite is the Hyper Terminal because I like its cross-platform consistency and it looks and “feels” the best.
 However, since it’s Electron app it is a bit slower than the rest.
 Also, it doesn’t come with any sort of Bash emulation shell so it’s using Command Prompt out of the box.
 If you want Bash emulation you can install GitBash and configure Hyper Terminal to use Git Bash shell.